Codeinwp/wp-product-review/readme.txt

 > If you want to see a live demo of the plugin you can check <a href="http://dev2.themeisle.com/reviewgine/?p=11">http://dev2.themeisle.com/reviewgine/?p=11</a>.

-### Why to upgrade to PRO ?
+### Why to get the PRO add-ons ?

-Using the PRO version of the plugin you will unleash the most important functionality : SHORTCODE .
+Using the add-ons you will unleash the most important functionality : SHORTCODE .
 Using something like : [P_REVIEW post_id=3067 visual='full'] you are able to display the review box anywhere in the post, or you can even display 5 boxes in the same page (different products).

 Other notable features :